 Wash your pillows

 What to do: Most pillows can be machine-washed.
 Follow manufacturer’s recommendations.
 How it saves money: Washing pillows regularly extends their useful life.
 If you have dust allergies or asthma, regular washing may reduce the need for medications or trips to the doctor.
+Wash pillows after you have dealt with a cold or other virus.

 Vacuum condensers on refrigerators and freezers